 If you have watched videos on how to make money on dropshipping, the entire process looks simple.
 But how true is that?

 It is true that setting it up is easy—it is easy in the sense that you do not need to learn how to code, but how do you toggle your options in a theme, how do you change the images, remove and add sections, add collections, and so on?

 Disclaimer: Please note that some of the links are affiliates and will come at no extra cost for your end.
 However, I may earn a commission should you choose to purchase through the affiliate links provided.
 With these funds, it helps fund this blog and every expense incurred, ensuring that I can continue to provide valuable content such as this to you free of charge.
 Please be assured that I only recommend products that are worthy and benefiting to you. 🙂

-Click here to start a Shopify for 90-day free.
+Click here to start a Shopify free for 14 days.
 After doing so, you can then use my detailed tutorial below for easy directions.

 You’ll learn how to build a Shopify store in 10 easy steps.
 Click here to jump straight to step number #1 to start now.

 I will address these problems in this comprehensive Shopify guide.
 By the end of this long and detailed tutorial, you would have learned how to start Shopify store step by step from the ground up.